JeffersonQin/cloudlab-api/README.md

 In `powder/experiment.py`, there is a class `PowderExperiment`, which serves as the main abstraction for starting, interacting with, and terminating a single Powder experiment.
-It relies on `powder/rpc.py` for interacting with the Powder RPC server, and `powder/ssh.py` for interacting with the nodes in the experiment, once it has become ready.
+It relies on `powder/rpc.py` for interacting with the Powder RPC server, and `powder/ssh.py` for interacting with the nodes in the experiment after they've been stood up.

 The example use-case in `main.py` shows how one might use Powder resources in, e.g., a CI/CD pipeline.
 It does the following: